Breast Augmentation Surgery

 How much does breast augmentation cost?

 Few cosmetic procedures have set price tags.
-That’s because each procedure is customized to each patient and may be affected by implant type and need for other procedures.
-The typical price for a straightforward breast augmentation will range between $5200-6200.
-During your consultation, you will be given a quote that reflects your specific surgery.
+That’s because each procedure is customized to each plastic surgery for breast augmentation patient and may be affected by implant type and need for other procedures.
+The typical price for a straightforward breast augmentation will range between $5,200-6,200.
+During your consultation, you will be given a quote that reflects your specific breast enhancement surgery.

 Are silicone implants safe?

-Patients sometimes ask about the safety of silicone gel implants due to lingering concerns generated by poor, biased reporting in the early 1990s.
+Breast enhancement surgery patients sometimes ask about the safety of silicone gel implants due to lingering concerns generated by poor, biased reporting in the early 1990s.
 Silicone gel breast implants are the most studied medical device in history, and the FDA has repeatedly confirmed their safety.
 There has never been evidence linking silicone gel to breast cancer, autoimmune diseases (like lupus), or any other illness.
-Our practice uses silicone gel implants almost exclusively for cosmetic augmentation and universally in breast reconstruction patients after mastectomy.
+Our practice uses these silicone gel implants during our breast implant surgery almost exclusively for cosmetic augmentation and universally in breast reconstruction patients after mastectomy.